m5stack/m5-docs/docs/en/core/face_kit.md

 ### NOTE

 *The [Gray version](zh_CN/core/gray) core is configured in the FACES Kit, and our Core has several versions.
 Similarly, other versions of Core can be stacked on the base of the FACES.
-The following picture is a comparison of their main differences, which is convenient for you to use.
-If you want the detailed defference with them, please click [here](https://github.com/m5stack/M5-Schematic/blob/master/Core/hardware_difference_between_cores.md).*
+The following picture is a comparison of their main differences, which is convenient for you to use.*

+- *If you want to **view** the detailed defference with them, please click [here](https://github.com/m5stack/M5-Schematic/blob/master/Core/hardware_difference_between_cores.md).*

+- *If you want to **download** the detailed defference with them, please click [here](https://github.com/m5stack/M5-Schematic/blob/master/Core/M5%20Core%20Detailed%20Comparison.xlsx).*

 <img src="assets/img/product_pics/core/core_comparison_04.png">